 With that said, many agree that activity-based working is winning the hearts of the corporate world.
 Individual “one-to-one” desk seating seems to be on its way out in favor of systems that incorporate office neighborhoods.

-However, with office neighborhoods, rather than being assigned a desk, an individual is assigned to an entire designated area of the office with multiple seating options and suitable resources.
+With traditional hot desking on its own, a team member can secure a desk for the day or a meeting area to collaborate.
+With office neighborhoods, rather than being assigned a desk, a person is assigned to an entire area of the office with multiple seating options and suitable resources.

 Basic Hot desking might be for you if: